Hozzu/FGSVM/README.md

 ## What is this?
 FGSVM (Fine-Grained Shared Virtual Memory) implementation in AMD ROCm (Radeon Open Compute Platform) only uses system memory.
-It makes FGSVM really slow compared to non-svm on AMD GPU.
+It makes FGSVM slow compared to non-svm on AMD GPU.
 So I revised the FGSVM implementation in AMD ROCm to make use of GPU memory.

 ## BUILDING